OpenConceptLab/oclapi/README.md

 docker-compose up
 ````

-Open up http://0.0.0.0:8000/admin/authtoken/token/ in a browser and login using username 'root' and password 'Root123' and note down
+Open up http://0.0.0.0:8000/admin/authtoken/token/ in a browser and login using username 'root' and password 'Root123'.
+Note down
-the key you will need to access REST resources.
+the key, which you will need later to access REST resources.

-## Local Environment Setup (on a Mac)
+## Manual Environment Setup (on a Mac)

 Follow this [guide](http://docs.python-guide.org/en/latest/starting/install/osx/) to install Python 2.7
 and set up a virtual environment.
 You may wish to name your virtual environment something more descriptive,